Rain Without Thunder: Plot

-African American district attorney Andrea Murdoch (Iona Morris) discovers what the Goldrings have done and prosecutes them under the new law, in large part because they are exactly the type of women targeted by the law.
+African American district attorney Andrea Murdoch discovers what the Goldrings have done and prosecutes them under the new law, in large part because they are exactly the type of women targeted by the law.
 The criminal procedures show that doctor-patient confidentiality is no longer guaranteed.
-Murdoch's motivations are questioned by Jonathan Garson (Jeff Daniels), the Goldrings' attorney, who suggests she is seeking higher office, although he doesn't question her ethics.
+Murdoch's motivations are questioned by Jonathan Garson, the Goldrings' attorney, who suggests she is seeking higher office, although he doesn't question her ethics.
 Murdoch's own statements suggest that she is angered by the racial and class disparities in enforcement, but she does not question the propriety of fetal murder law.

 During the trial, Allison decides to take the stand and confesses to what she did.
 She does not express remorse at the time nor does she express any regret later.
 She says that she felt relieved to get everything out.
 Beverly and Garson are frustrated by her decision, since it condemns both Allison and Beverly to prison.
 At the end of the film, the Swedish clinic checks their pathology reports on Allison and determines that the fetus had been dead for almost three weeks prior to the procedure.
 The Goldrings are released, but Murdoch declares her intention to prosecute them on attempted fetal kidnapping, on the grounds that they had intended to commit the crime even if they had not been able to commit it.